HawkEye 360 satellites focus on defense, security, intel missions

 Serafini: One of the great things about being in the Fairfax County region is access to an employee base that believes in what I would call a “dual return.”
 That is, you have individuals who are earning great compensation by virtue of their base and their bonus and their benefits, but they’re also incentivized to do good by the nation and do good in supporting our allies, as well as addressing some of the global tragedies of the commons, which we’ve discussed earlier on.
 Uniquely, you find people who are very patriotic and interested in supporting the national mission here in Fairfax County.

-There’s excellent complimentary infrastructure here that makes building a company easy.
+There’s excellent complementary infrastructure here that makes building a company easy.
 And there’s obviously location next to our customers, which is important to us and being responsive to their requirements.
 It’s also close to Washington Dulles International Airport and some of the infrastructure for getting in and out of other areas in Northern Virginia, as well as the District of Columbia and accessing areas in Maryland.
 It’s all fairly convenient.
 We find it’s also convenient for sourcing talent.
-And there’s also fantastic educational institutions in this area that help us with new, younger talent and bring on board a diversified workforce.
+And there are also fantastic educational institutions in this area that help us with new, younger talent and bring on board a diversified workforce.

 FCEDA: How has HawkEye 360’s business operations been affected by the COVID-19 pandemic?